ksilin/quarkusconfigrules/README.md

 The implementation of generic rules can be found in the `scripts/validations.py` file.

-The application of concrete rules can be found in the `scripts/validate_properties.py` file.
+The configuration of specific rules can be found in the `scripts/validate_properties.py` file.

 ## Details

 ### Error aggregation

 While we value rapid feedback, complete feedback is even more preferable.
 We do not fail on the first rule violation.
 We aggregate all violations, so they can be fixed all at once, saving precious cycle time.

 ### Profiles and prefixes